department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 If you and your spouse are both Veterans with a 30% or higher disability rating, you can both claim each other and your children.

-It’ll take us longer to process your application if you’re claiming a dependent spouse who’s also a Veteran.
-But if you apply online, and we determine that you’re eligible for higher compensation, we’ll pay you back to the date you started your application.
+**You should know:** It’ll take us longer to process your application if you’re claiming a dependent spouse who’s also a Veteran.
+But if you apply online, and we decide you’re eligible for higher compensation, we’ll pay you back to the date you started your application.

 </div>
 </li>